a-shine/pm-for-startups/deck.md

 - The skill of effective project management is to navigate this balance
 - Make the correct trade-offs at the right time
 - And be willing to compromise when necessary - this is why objectives are so important (they help you to make decisions)
+- MVPs → fewer features but meet time and cost constraints

 --